-Residential experiences have been a traditional core element of outdoor education.
-This residential trip is open for all year 7 students to attend.
+1. Residential experiences have been a traditional core element of outdoor education.
+This residential trip is open for all year 7 students to attend and takes place in the first few weeks when they come back after the summer holidays.